Nathanix321/zmk-config/README.md

 ### Mouse Layer
 <img src="draw\mouse_keymap.svg">

 The mouse layer is analogous to the navigation layer, and is accessed with the smart-mouse combo.
+Mouse layer stays activated until you hit the combo again or hit an  empty key.

 ### Symbol Layer
 <img src="draw\sym_keymap.svg">